Best Dog Food For Yorkies

 Food Allergy And Food-Related Health Issues In Yorkies

 Yorkies that have a food allergy can exhibit different symptoms, like dandruff, vomiting upon consumption of food, hair fall, loose stools, and diarrhea.
 If you recognize any of these symptoms in your pet, you might want to take it to a vet and find out what the troubling allergens are.
-However, whatever the allergens are, food allergy can lead to a lot of health troubles.
-Whilst there are many, we have made a list of most common food-related health troubles in Yorkies.
+However, whatever the allergens are, food allergies can lead to a lot of health troubles.
+While there are many, we have made a list of the most common food-related health troubles in Yorkies.

 • Hypoglycemia: Hypoglycemia or low sugar level, mostly affects overweight Yorkies.
 Dividing your dog’s diet into low-fat multiple smaller meals will ensure that the blood has enough sugar at all times.